bethlehemit/sw6_slacklogger/README.md

-Send critical errors to Slack, instead of just to the logs
+Send critical errors and regular errors to Slack, instead of just to the logs

 Uses Slack webhooks